cseanburns/geo-titles/README.md

    *International Journal of Information Management* is ranked one in Scimago and thus the data file is saved as **1-ijinfomgt.bib**.
 1. The data is saved as read-only in the **data/** directory.
+1. All .bib files were joined into a single file and pulled into R using the ``bibliometrix`` package.
 1. Before downloading, all data fields were confirmed to be correct.
 E.g., some searches returned results for similar named journals.
 These were corrected before downloading.